Yesterday, I took a first pass at trying to understand 1 Timothy 2:8-15. I want to reflect on a few more aspects of verses 11-15 in this passage.

 Okay, it is time for me to confess here.
 I wrote two posts earlier:

-“It is impossible to put all the pieces together with certainty but it appears that there women (young wealthy widows?) spreading false teaching and Gnosticism (or proto-Gnosticism) was a very significant problem.”
+“It is impossible to put all the pieces together with certainty but it appears that there were women (young wealthy widows?) spreading false teaching and Gnosticism (or proto-Gnosticism) was a very significant problem.”

-The theory is that women in the church were formerly worshipers at the local temples.
+The theory is that women in the Church were formerly worshipers at the local temples.
 They presumed to be able to teach others and saw themselves as the ones with greater mystical and spiritual knowledge.
 They usurped the authority of the men in leadership based on their Gnostic understanding.
 Therefore, Paul tells them to sit and learn quietly.
 They are not to teach nor are they to authentein men.
 Wealthy women were especially attracted to these cults.
-So in addition to the presumption of status, they presumed to be spiritually superior as well.
+So, in addition to the presumption of status, they presumed to be spiritually superior as well.
 This is the false teaching Paul is reacting to.

 Yet another wrinkle must be added to the mix.
 I have long suspected that verses 11-14 were directly connected to the wealthy women mentioned in verse 10.
 As we saw earlier in this series, the first century was a time of unprecedented freedom (by ancient standards) for women in parts of the Empire.
 Michael Bird posted a short review of The Letters of Timothy and Titus, by Philip Towner, in which he writes: